 - Payyakkal Viswam, Jayadev (2016 - chief supervisor Ian McDonald): The role of the gut microbiome of the Huhu grub in lignocellulose breakdown

-- Prout, Bernadette (in progress): Microbiome of Ryegrass
+- Prout, Bernadette (in progress): The microbiome of perennial ryegrass

-- Challis, Jacinda (in progress): Effects of post-operative antibiotics in endoscopic sinus surgery
+- Challis, Jacinda (2021): Effects of post-operative antibiotics in endoscopic sinus surgery

 - Ferris, Kelsey (2021): eDNA-based monitoring of freshwater mussel populations